 Founding members Chantal Esdelle (keys, vocals), Glenford Sobers (steelpans) and Donald Noel (percussion) launched the band in 1998 at Trinidad’s historically acclaimed cultural club, “The Mas’ Camp Pub.”
 In the twenty years since, Moyenne’s legacy has been enhanced by the presence of many of Trinidad’s treasures including Douglas Redon who became the group’s resident bassist in 2003, Jason Baptiste, pannist with the group from 2002 - 2007 and Darren Sheppard, drummer with the group from 2009 - 2017.

-Moyenne’s present configuration: Chantal Esdelle, Glenford Sobers, Douglas Redon, Gary Haywood who filled his teacher Donald Noel’s seat since his death in 2015, and Von Best (drums).
+Moyenne’s present configuration: Chantal Esdelle, Douglas Redon, Natasha Joseph who fills Sobers' seat since his death in 2022, Gary Haywood who filled his teacher Donald Noel’s seat since his death in 2015, and Von Best (drums).